 While McFadden helped create opportunities for the next generation to participate, she is grateful for other trailblazers who fought to allow athletes like her compete at elite events.
-That list includes Bob Hall, who in 1975 became the first sanctioned marathon racer to enter the Boston Marathon.
+That list includes Bob Hall, who in 1975 became the first sanctioned wheelchair racer to enter the Boston Marathon.
 He finished the race in under three hours.

 “That’s why wheelchair racers can do it,” McFadden said.
 “He was the one that started the movement.
 It takes that one person to say, ‘Let’s do this.'”

 Other marathons followed Boston’s lead, though not all at once.
 Berlin was next, adding a men’s wheelchair division in 1981 and a women’s wheelchair division in 1983.
 London also added wheelchair categories in 1983, followed by Chicago in 1984.

 The New York City Marathon was the longest holdout, adding elite wheelchair races in 2000, though only after the New York Road Runners Club was sued for discrimination and settled out of court.